mttwchtr/Backend-Development-Notes/c.md

 # Definitions

+## function prototype

+> A function prototype is simply the declaration of a function that specifies function's name, parameters and return type.
+It doesn't contain function body.
+A function prototype gives information to the compiler that the function may later be used in the program. - https://www.programiz.com/c-programming/c-user-defined-functions

 ## types
 > C provides a variety of data types.
 The fundamental types are characters, and integers and floating point numbers of several sizes.
 In addition, there is a hierarchy of derived data types created with pointers, arrays, structures and unions.  - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie